-Neo-liberal economics and increasing mechanisation have left millions of Brazil’s poor and landless out in the cold, With hundreds of thousands of hectares of land held by the privileged landowning classes and large companies lying idle, increasing numbers of the poor are loosing patience with the Government’s unfulfilled promises of major land reform and are turning to the Movement of Landless Rural Workers, the MST, The Movement, which has been actively fighting for land reform for over a decade, seems the only realistic hope for the poor, more of whom are swelling its ranks every day.
+Neo-liberal economics and increasing mechanisation have left millions of Brazil’s poor and landless out in the cold.
+With hundreds of thousands of hectares of land held by the privileged landowning classes and large companies lying idle, increasing numbers of the poor are loosing patience with the Government’s unfulfilled promises of major land reform and are turning to the Movement of Landless Rural Workers, the MST, which has been actively fighting for land reform for over a decade.
+The MST seems the only realistic hope for the country’s poor, whom are swelling its ranks every day.
 The struggle began with the rural landless, but recently a new front has opened up, and the MST is taking the poor living in the slums and on the city streets back to the land

 Paranapanema · 1993 (Photo: Paul Mark Smith)

 Paul Mark Smith with the MST – Movimento dos Trabalhadores Rurais Sem Terra – Brazil’s landless movement in Paranapanema, São Paulo and Itapetininga

 Photo: by Marcelo Salinas – Lima, Peru shortly before travelling over the Andes, across Bolivia to Brazil.
 Unusually not a mirror-selfie, but a quite common “photographer friend trying the camera”, which I think was a Leica CL, or perhaps a Minox EL